Governance Foundation

 How do you handle Te Tiriti obligations in commercial organisations?

-Treaty obligations are most direct for Crown agencies and public sector organisations, but commercial entities working with Maori communities, processing Maori data, or delivering services that impact Maori also benefit from Te Tiriti-aligned policies.
-We tailor the scope based on your organisation's relationship with Maori stakeholders and the nature of your AI use cases.
+Treaty of Waitangi obligations are most direct for Crown agencies, where the Public Service AI Framework explicitly requires Te Tiriti considerations in AI deployment.
+But commercial entities working with Māori communities or processing Māori data also benefit from Te Tiriti-aligned policies.
+We tailor the scope based on your organisation's relationship with Māori stakeholders and the nature of your AI use cases.
+For some, this means a comprehensive Māori data governance framework across every policy.
+For others, it means targeted provisions in data governance and acceptable use policies.

 Our team is small.
 Do we really need eight separate policies?